cmu-ci-lab/writing/README.md

     Personally, I find it a fun creative exercise to try to reduce use of passive voice as much as possible, and it always results in much more readable text.

-13. **do not instruct the reader**: Instead of writing "See Section 3", you should write "We refer to Section 3".
+13. **do not instruct the reader**: Instead of writing "See Section 3," you should write "We refer to Section 3."
+Instead of writing "Note that this is a tight bound," you should write "We note that this is a tight bound," or better yet "This is a tight bound" (you can almost always skip the words "(we) note that").

 14. **use consistent nouns**: When you refer to some term several times throughout a sentence or paragraph, you should use consistent nouns.
 Consider this text:
     > We compare with two baselines, ray tracing and rasterization.
 Compared to these techniques, our algorithm shows tenfold performance improvement.
 Our method is also easier to implement.